Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 | Adam Mackay   | am1       | am1@ga-test.com |  Team 2    |
 | ...           | ...       | ...             |  ...       |

 Note that, for security reasons, passwords are not stored in this file.
-Passwords will be automatically generated (to be noted, or acted on by your setup in some other way) when users are added to the Grafana Dashboard by the `import_users.py` script.
+Passwords will be automatically generated (to be noted, or acted on by your setup in some other way) when users are added to the Grafana Dashboard by the `import_users.py` script (or the wrapper script).

+An example you can use to try out the system is `ga_dashboard/samples/grafana_users_list.csv`

 ## Setup Green Algorithms dashboards